-If you have any concerns about your child at Brentside, we want to resolve the difficulties and concerns as quickly as possible.
-Our procedures are simple and straightforward.
+If you have any concerns about your child at Brentside, we want to resolve this as quickly as possible.
+However, below is a summary of the stages of the Complaints Policy should you feel that the situation was not resolved and you wish to take it further.